awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateEventTracker.md

 # CreateEventTracker<a name="API_CreateEventTracker"></a>

-Creates an event tracker that you use when sending event data to the specified dataset group using the [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) API\.
+Creates an event tracker that you use when adding event data to a specified dataset group using the [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) API\.

-When Amazon Personalize creates an event tracker, it also creates an *event\-interactions* dataset in the dataset group associated with the event tracker\.
-The event\-interactions dataset stores the event data from the `PutEvents` call\.
-The contents of this dataset are not available to the user\.

 **Note**
 Only one event tracker can be associated with a dataset group\.
 You will get an error if you call `CreateEventTracker` using the same dataset group as an existing event tracker\.

-When you send event data you include your tracking ID\.
-The tracking ID identifies the customer and authorizes the customer to send the data\.
+When you create an event tracker, the response includes a tracking ID, which you pass as a parameter when you use the [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) operation\.
+Amazon Personalize then appends the event data to the Interactions dataset of the dataset group you specify in your event tracker\.

 The event tracker can be in one of the following states:
 + CREATE PENDING > CREATE IN\_PROGRESS > ACTIVE \-or\- CREATE FAILED